wp-plugins/katalyst-video-plus/readme.txt

 **More Information**
 Visit the Katalyst Video Plus website for more information on [Katalyst Videos Plus](http://katalystvideoplus.com/ "Katalyst Videos Plus").

-Must be used with KVP service brigade plugins to interact with hosting services.
+Must be used with KVP service bridge plugins to interact with hosting services.

 == Installation ==